Skip to Main Content

 Image from a Subscription Database

-Follow this example to cite an image from one of the Library's subscription databases.
+Follow this pattern to cite an image from one of the Library's subscription databasesSee 13.10: Library and Other Bibliographic Databases.

 (Christensen 2004)